nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.3.
 Configuring Checkstyle

 1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`

 2. Choose `External Configuration File` under `Type`

-3. Enter an arbitrary configuration name e.g. addressbook
+3. Enter an arbitrary configuration name e.g. taskmanager

 4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`

 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.

 6. Tick and select `files from packages`, click `Change...`, and select the `resources` package

 7. Click OK twice.
 Rebuild project if prompted

 > Note to click on the `files from packages` text after ticking in order to enable the `Change...` button